NGI – Norwegian Geotechnical Institute

 In PHUSICOS, UNIVIE is responsible for coordinating and overseeing the implementation of NBSs at the Kaunertal concept case (WP2).
 This includes initiating and leading the Living Labs process (WP3) and supporting innovation actions WP4 and WP7.

-Oppland County Authority is one of 19 counties in Norway.
-The county’s overarching goal is societal development.
-Oppland consists of 26 municipalities and 189 500 inhabitants.
+Innlandet County Authority is a recently established county in January 2020 with the merging of earlier Oppland and Hedmark Country Authorities.
+As such it is one of the largest countys in Norway, covering about 17% of the total mainland area.
+Innlandet consists of 46 municipalities and 371 400 inhabitants.
 The County has the main responsibility for regional development, which encompasses spatial and social planning, public health, tourism, learning and competence, culture, resource management, regional transport and communication, business development, environment and climate change.
 A cross-cutting theme for all of these tasks are international cooperation as a tool for innovation and development and the county has an extensive international network, as well as good experience with international cooperation projects.

 CTP/OPCC – Community of the Pyrenees and Pyrenees Climate Change Observatory